 Research Interests

-I study how we make sense of other people's minds and their shared experiences.
+I study how we make sense of other people's minds and build shared understanding through interaction.